Post-Election Analysis 2020: Trade

 Future of the World Trade Organization

 President Trump tried to force changes to the WTO by crippling the dispute settlement system at the heart of the institution.
-While President-elect Biden may seek a more multilateral and consensus-based path to WTO reform, there is broad agreement in the US political system that significant reforms of the WTO are needed to address issues including: (1) the role of the WTO Appellate Body in dispute resolution; (2) WTO rules addressing China's state-led economy and the broader problems of state-owned enterprises, over-capacity, and subsidies; and (3) the WTO's failure to deliver multilateral negotiations since its founding.
+While President-elect Biden will seek a more multilateral and consensus-based path to WTO reform, there is broad agreement in the US political system that significant reforms of the WTO are needed to address issues including: (1) the role of the WTO Appellate Body in dispute resolution; (2) WTO rules addressing China's state-led economy and the broader problems of state-owned enterprises, over-capacity, and subsidies; and (3) the WTO's failure to deliver multilateral negotiations since its founding.
 These negotiations have been deemed necessary to modernize the WTO framework and address key outstanding issues.

 Another early test may come with respect to the WTO Appellate Body.
 The Trump Administration effectively paralyzed the WTO dispute settlement system by blocking the appointment of new judges in an attempt to force other WTO members to address perceived judicial activism and overreach by the Appellate Body.
-The United States has been successful in nearly all the disputes it has brought before the WTO.
-However, US government antagonism is spurred by its limited success in defending against challenges to US AD/CVD measures challenged by other WTO members.
-The Biden Administration will attempt to take action to restore the dispute settlement system functionality.
+The United States has been successful in nearly all of the disputes it has brought before the WTO.
+But US government antagonism is spurred by its limited success in defending against challenges to US AD/CVD measures challenged by other WTO members.
+The Biden Administration will likely attempt to take action to restore the dispute settlement system functionality.
 The strong political support for AD/CVD laws in the United States, however, means US desire to reform the Appellate Body is unlikely to change with the new administration.
-Like President Trump and President Obama before him, President-elect Biden will continue to be critical of Appellate Body practices and decision-making.
+Like President Trump and President Obama before him, President-elect Biden will likely continue to be critical of Appellate Body practices and decision-making.
 President-elect Biden, however, may reject the Trump Administration proposals to do away with or severely restrict the Appellate Body's authority, in favor of consensus-based reform that preserves the dispute settlement system.

 US-China Trade War